cuckoosandbox/cuckoo/docs/book/src/installation/host/installation.rst

 Installing Cuckoo
 =================

-Proceed with download and installation.
-Read :doc:`../../introduction/what` to learn where you can obtain a copy of the sandbox.

 Create a user
 =============

 You either can run Cuckoo from your own user or create a new one dedicated just to your sandbox setup.
-Make sure that the user that runs Cuckoo is the same user that you will use to create and run the virtual machines, otherwise Cuckoo won't be able to identify and launch them.
+Make sure that the user that runs Cuckoo is the same user that you will use to create and run the virtual machines (at least in the case of VirtualBox), otherwise Cuckoo won't be able to identify and launch these Virtual Machines.

 Create a new user::